mrraghur/learnMarketing/README.md

 Some of these videos are accessible only from India.
 So you may have to use a VPN.
 Most of the first 5-6 minutes and last 2 min of these videos is useless.
 Real case presentations typically start around seventh minute.

+If a video is not able in your country, it means its restricted to India.

 Pull requests with notes/synopsis of each presentation is welcome.

 College | Business | Link to case study | video link